Instant Apps Development: How to Create One for Business

 Users access your instant app by clicking the Try Now button in the Play Store.
 In most cases, they don’t have enough information on the app’s features before hitting the button.

 It is critical to provide them with a landing screen that gives at least minimal information about the application and its features.
 Make sure that the landing screen includes the name of your application and an overview of the app’s functionality.

 Instant applications provide you with the flexibility of backlinking.
 You need to remember that an instant app opens instantly after a user clicks the link.
 That’s why it might be a good idea to redirect them to the app’s page on Google Play, where users will be able to find additional information about the app.
 This way, it will increase users' chances of installing your app after trying it out.

 - Allow completing tasks

 Native applications provide only a small portion of the native application’s functionality.
 To avoid user frustration, allow them to complete the task for which they opened your instant app.
-For example, you have an app for news service, allow them to read the article to the end and only then ask them to install the app.
+For example, if you have an app for a news service, allow them to read the article to the end and only then ask them to install the app.
 Asking them to do it in the middle of the reading might ruin their enjoyment of your solution.

 - Ask to sign in at the right time

 Asking users to sign in as soon as they open an instant app might not be a good idea.
 Users may not understand why the application requires personal details at the beginning of their journey.
 Try to provide them with as much functionality as possible without requiring authentication.
 Ask them to sign in after they try to use some features that are not available without registering a user account.

 The main goal of instant apps is to prompt users to install the native application.
 After performing the required action, don’t make them start over with the app.
 Users should be able to pick up when they have left off in your instant app.
 So, make sure you save the user state and restore it after app installation.

 - User the same UI